-Competitors may take part in this Series from the first day of the season during which they reach the age of 22, the season being from 1 August until 31 July
+Competitors may take part in this Series from the first day of the season during which they reach the age of 22, the season being from 1 August until 31 July.

-2.2.1.
-Competitors may not have placed and/or won prize money in any jumping class greater than 1.25m or the Pro-Am Class or 4 eventing competition, during the current or preceding season.
-Excluding places in special classes. i.e. Two Fence Challenge, Six bar, Gamblers Stakes and five and six year old horse competitions.
+- 2.2.1.
+Competitors may not have placed and/or won prize money in any jumping class greater than 1.25m or 4 eventing competition, during the current or preceding season.
+Competitors may not have placed and/or won prize money in any Pro -Am Class during the current season.
+Excluding places in special classes. i.e. Two Fence Challenge, Six bar, Gamblers Stakes and five- and six-year-old horse competitions. - 3.
+Participation:

-The competitor may ride more than one horse in the Amateur Series but must nominate the point scoring horse and ride it first.
+3.1 The competitor may rider more than one horse in the Amateur Series but must nominate the point scoring horse and ride it first.

-- 4.1.
+- 3.2 The competitor may only ride one horse in the Series Finals Competition. - 4.
+Competition - 4.1.
 All competitions will be organised under Article 238.2.2 (Table AM5), with the exception of Horse of the Year which may run under Art 273. - 4.2.
 Competitions shall be run in draw order and a subsequent jump-off (General Conditions 6.1 and 6.2). - 4.3.
 Obstacles: (indoor speed may be reduced to 325mpm) - 4.4.
-Max obstacles = 12 @ 1.10m 1.20m, speed 350mpm.
+Max obstacles = 12 @ 1.10m 1.20m, speed 350mpm - 4.5.
+This Summer Series cannot commence before 1st August and must conclude at the Summer Series Final Show as per Jumping Series General Conditions 2.2. - 5.
+Points - 5.1.

-5 Points

-- 5.1.
 Points will be at Grand Prix level with the exception of 5.3 below. - 5.2.
-The 12 best competition scores to count. - 5.3.
+The 12 best competition scores to count.
+Refer to Annex 11 3.1 for Points. - 5.3.
 NZ Finals, the NZ National Championship, Island championships and HOY will carry Premier points. - 5.4.
-At the final of the series the draw order will be in reverse order of the points
+At the final of the series the draw order will be in reverse order of the points. - 6.
+Prizes: